Juan Manuel Maldonado

 Philosophy of Teaching

-As an instructor of web development in a career technical education program, my aim is to motivate students to become problem-solvers and life-long learners in web technologies.
+As an instructor in a career and technical education program, my aim is to motivate students to become problem-solvers and life-long learners in tech.

 I incorporate aspects of Case Method teaching in my courses.
 In short:

-• Web development is a trade.
+- Software development is a trade, not a calling.
 Anyone who puts in the time and effort to become good at this can become so.
-But you can also make it your craft and life-long passion if you wish.
+There is no such thing as raw talent; you become talented through hard work and time.

-• Trying very hard at something and failing at it should be celebrated as an opportunity to grow.
-People who don't fail some of the time aren't realizing their full potential.
-It's more important to learn how to recover from mistakes (which happen) as it is to just do things perfectly.
+- Trying very hard at something and failing at it should be celebrated as an opportunity to grow.
+People who don't fail some of the time aren't realizing their full potential... dust yourself off, fix the problem, then move on.
+It's more important to learn how to recover from mistakes (which will happen) as it is to just do things perfectly (which will never happen).
 This is how we learn to problem-solve.

 Frequently Asked Questions